wagtail/wagtail/docs/reference/contrib/settings.rst

 -------------------------------------------

-If, like in the previous section, your settings model references pages, and you regularly need to output the URLs of those pages in your project, you can likely use the setting model's ``page_url`` shortcut to do that more cleanly.
+If, like in the previous section, your settings model references pages, and you often need to output the URLs of those pages in your project, you can likely use the setting model's ``page_url`` shortcut to do that more cleanly.
 For example, instead of doing the following: